mattmaynes2/aria/reports/research/06-CustomDevices.md

 #### Expertise required

-How difficult is it for a team of software engineering students to build the device?.
+How difficult is it for a team of software engineering students to build the device?
 Some complex devices will be impractical for the team to build due to the lack of hardware knowledge.
 Factors which  will be considered in the evaluation of the devices include the availability of tutorials and development kits.
 Safety will also be a critical factor (Does the team have the facilities and